rakhafadhilah/MartabakMahal/README.md

 ## Deployment

 We do not deploy this project online (using node.js to run local server).
-But if we are going to deploy the project, we will use heroku (https://www.heroku.com/) to build, run,and operate the project through the cloud.
+But if we are going to deploy the project, we will use heroku (https://www.heroku.com/) to build, run, and operate the project through the cloud.

 ## Built With